-Bogie Wheel 101
+Bogie Stations 101

-The first indication that you have bogie wheels for the 500 is the obvious spring clip instead of the weld to hold the wheel on the shaft.
+The first indication that you have bogie stations for the 500 is the obvious spring clip instead of the weld to hold the wheel on the shaft.
 On the 500’s, the bogie pivot bolt is also held in place by a spring clip.
-This was changed on the 502/3 models and welds replaced the clips on the wheel and cotter pins replaced the clips on the pivot bolt.
+This was changed on the 502/3 models and welds replaced the clips on the wheels and cotter pins replaced the clips on the pivot bolt.

-A less obvious difference between the two is the 500 bogie support has less of a curved support around the center “U” brace.
+A less obvious difference between the two is the 500 bogie has less of a curved support around the center “U” brace.
 On the 502/3 models, Bolens added material to the bend much like car doors have brakes or bends in the panels to stiffen them.
 The added support makes the later model bogies more durable.
 Note – ignore the grease fitting and zerk holes as niether original bogies came with grease zerks.

 Mike L from Milford, New Hampshire adds: